python-websockets/websockets/docs/topics/memory.rst

 The behavior of the ``max_queue`` argument of :func:`~asyncio.client.connect` and :func:`~asyncio.server.serve` varies across implementations.

-* In the new :mod:`asyncio` implementation, ``max_queue`` is the high-water mark of a queue of incoming frames.
+* In the :mod:`asyncio` and :mod:`threading` implementations, ``max_queue`` is
+  the high-water mark of a queue of incoming frames.
 It defaults to 16 frames.
   If the queue grows larger, the connection stops reading from the network until the application consumes messages and the queue goes below the low-water mark.
   This creates backpressure on the TCP connection.

   Each item in the queue is a frame.
 A frame can be a message or a message fragment.
 Either way, it must be smaller than ``max_size``, the maximum size